Semantan MRT station: History

-The station was renamed to Manulife-Semantan from 21 August 2017 when Manulife have granted a 5-year contract for the naming rights of the station, which is located within 5 minutes walk from Menara Manulife, the Manulife Malaysia's headquarters.
+The station was previously known as Manulife-Semantan from 21 August 2017 when Manulife have granted a 5-year contract for the naming rights of the station under the station naming rights programme, which is located within 5 minutes walk from Menara Manulife, the Manulife Malaysia's headquarters.
 Nonetheless, the station naming rights contract was ended from 1 December 2023.